Auto Insurance

 For example, if the older vehicle no longer has collision coverage, but your recipient wants that protection for their newly acquired vehicle, the 14-day grace period only covers the existing insurance policy.
 In other words, if they want collision coverage on the new vehicle, they’ll need to sort it out before getting behind the wheel.

-There is one exception to the 14-day grace period, and that’s if you’re gifting a car to a family member or friend who doesn’t already have car insurance.
-Kaspar says this can happen if an elderly grandparent gives an uninsured grandchild one of their own vehicles.
+There is one exception to the 14-day grace period, and that is if you’re gifting a car to a family member or friend who doesn’t already have car insurance.

-Of course, it is illegal in Canada to drive without insurance, so the recipient will need to set up their own insurance policy if they don’t already have one.
-Even if they’re already listed on the gift-giver’s insurance policy as a secondary driver, they will need to set up their own separate insurance policy if the new car is in their name.
+Even if they’re already listed on the gift-giver’s insurance policy as a secondary driver, they will need to set up their own separate insurance policy if the given car is in their name.

 Lastly, does the insurance company need to know that the car was given as a gift?
 And can that impact someone’s insurance rates?
 Kaspar says no to both questions.